awsdocs/amazon-ec2-user-guide/doc_source/instance-optimize-cpu.md

 ## Rules for Specifying CPU Options<a name="instance-cpu-options-rules"></a>

 To specify the CPU options for your instance, be aware of the following rules:
-+ CPU options are currently supported using the Amazon EC2 console, the AWS CLI, an AWS SDK, or the Amazon EC2 API\.
 + CPU options can only be specified during instance launch and cannot be modified after launch\.
 + When you launch an instance, you must specify both the number of CPU cores and threads per core in the request\.
 For example requests, see [Specifying CPU Options for Your Instance](#instance-specify-cpu-options)\.
 + The number of vCPUs for the instance is the number of CPU cores multiplied by the threads per core\.
 To specify a custom number of vCPUs, you must specify a valid number of CPU cores and threads per core for the instance type\.
 You cannot exceed the default number of vCPUs for the instance\.
 For more information, see [CPU Cores and Threads Per CPU Core Per Instance Type](#cpu-options-supported-instances-values)\.